ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 What product is it running in the vCenter Server instance?

 This vCenter Server instance is running NSX-T version 3.1.1.
-Due to the licensing agreement between IBM Cloud and VMware, NSX-V licenses were being used for NSX-T instances.
+Due to the licensing agreement between {{site.data.keyword.cloud_notm}} and VMware, NSX-V licenses were being used for NSX-T instances.
 Newer vCenter Server instances use NSX-T licenses, so the instance is correctly licensed.

 ## Related links
 {: #faq-v2t-migration-links}